-Political Connections and Credit Allocations: Evidence from China's State-owned Enterprises in Urban Land Market
+Political Connections in the Land Market: Evidence from China's State-owned Enterprises

 Suggested Citation: Suggested Citation